ErikBird/OpenReviewCrawler/documentation/statistics_of_the_data.md

 - How many comments are reviews?
 What 'type' do the other comments have?

 About class distributions:
 - What part of submissions are rejected in each venue?
-And which venues does not have an acceptance decision at all?
+And which venues do not have an acceptance decision at all?
 - Which venues have relatively many reviews compared to other comment types?

 About the distribution of submissions over the venues: